GaryOderNichts/Bloopair/README.md

 ## Pairing a DualShock 3
 The DualShock 3 needs to be paired using a USB cable.
 After the initial pairing it can be used like any other wireless Bluetooth controller.
-- While launching Bloopair from the Homebrew Launcher, hold down the A button on the Gamepad or a connected controller.
+- While launching Bloopair from the Homebrew Launcher, hold down the A button on the Gamepad.
 You should now be in the USB pairing menu.
 - Connect the DualShock 3 using a USB cable to the front or back ports of the console.
 - The screen will say "Paired!" once the controller has been successfully paired.
 You can now remove the USB cable from the controller.
+Press the PS button to connect it to the console.
 - Press the B button to exit to the Home Menu

-The DualShock 3 is now ready.
-Press the PS button to connect it to the console.
+The DualShock 3 is now ready to use with the console.

 ## FAQ / Troubleshooting